 Mrs. J.V.
 Pereira, the wife of a local banker, opened the library every Wednesday afternoon with the help of Miss Marietta Powers.
 In 1908, Mr. Pereira built a new bank across the street and the library moved into a room there.

 When Mrs. Pereira left town, she gave the books to Miss Powers who moved the collection to a small building adjacent to the Methodist Church.
 Until her death in 1953, Miss Powers worked in the library without pay.
 She charged a five-cent fee for borrowing a book and used the money to buy new books.

-Although Scottsville was without a library building, the bookmobile came from McIntire Library in Charlottesville and parked two hours a week in front of the school.
+Although Scottsville was without a library, the bookmobile came from McIntire Library in Charlottesville and parked two hours a week in front of the school.
 This cooperative venture of the two political systems of Charlottesville and Albemarle County marked the beginning of the regional library system.

-Then, disaster struck.
 In September 1980 the library was hit by lightning and almost totally destroyed by fire.
-Now the same community spirit which had helped Scottsville survive a number of serious James River floods surfaced as, within ten days, a small army of volunteers transformed an old cannery building across the street into a temporary library with donated books and the 1,700 books which could be salvaged from the damaged collection of 9,000.
+Now the community spirit which helped Scottsville survive a number of serious James River floods surfaced as, a small army of volunteers transformed an old cannery building across the street into a temporary library with donated books and the 1,700 books which could be salvaged from the damaged collection.